 SECRET_KEY = 'some-random-secret-key'

-For security, the value of the SECRET_KEY should not be in a separate file and not committed to git.
+For security, the value of the SECRET_KEY should never be committed to Github!
+Instead, specify it in a separate file that is not committed to git.

 1. Install the python-decouple package: pip install python-decouple